Follow the Yukon Quest

 Yukon Quest 1000mile internation sled dog race

-Our experienced guides will teach you what it takes to compete in the most demanding wilderness race – without having to actually compete.
+Our experienced guides will teach you what it takes to compete in the Yukon Quest, the most demanding wilderness race – without having to actually compete.

 You’ll witness the rigor of a checkpoint inspection, marvel at the bond between dog team and musher, and feel the thrill of the Yukon Quest.
 Step on the runners yourself and enjoy a day on the famous Yukon Quest trail.